arlophoenix/swiss-pairing-cli/README.md

 ## Features

-- Generate Swiss pairings for a given list of teams
+- Generate Swiss (or random) pairings for a given list of teams
+- Support for squads to prevent intra-squad matchups
 - Specify the number of rounds for the tournament
 - Easy-to-use CLI interface